adhearsion/adhearsion-website/docs/source/call-controllers.md

 end
 </pre>

-In this case, the new controller is prepared and executed, until it completes, at which point the #invoke method will unblock and control will return to the original controller.
+In this case, the new controller is prepared and executed.
+When it finishes, control is returned to the original controller.

 Sometimes, it is desireable to abandon the current controller, and hop to a new one entirely.
-This is equally as trivial:

 <pre class="brush: ruby;">
 class SuperSecretProjectCallController < Adhearsion::CallController